niclindh/UDS-WordPress-Child-Theme/README.md

 **Note:** Whenever you upload an image, give it an ALT tag.
 The system templates will use these ALT tags wherever the image is used.
 Providing good information in the ALT tag will also help you and your colleagues search the Media Library.
 Be good to the site visitors and your future self and include solid ALT tags.

+ALT tags are also of great importance for SEO and for assistive technologies.
+ASU Accessibility has a good [overview of the importance of ALT tags][alt] at https://accessibility.asu.edu/articles/images.

 Featured images are used by the card display system, so each page, each press release and each event **must** have a featured image.
 The featured image is also used for Facebook and Twitter shares.

 Featured images are 1280 by 720 pixels.
 Export as 80% quality from Photoshop.

 **Note**: 80% is not written in stone.
 The goal is to get images as small as possible while maintaining high quality.
 So if 80% compression makes an image look bad, please decrease the compression.
 Conversely, if an image is too large even at 80% compression, increase the compression.